 Series 27: Scrapbooks, Albums, Gathered Notes

 “History of Harlan County.”
-[Note in hand of Katherine Pettit on margins ?]
+[Note in hand of Katherine Pettit, co-founder of Pine Mountain Settlement School on margins ?]